ihincks/nvham/README.md

 On Mac and Linux, simlinks are used for the convenience of developing code in `src`.
 On Windows, we do an actual copy.

+To uninstall, go to `$UserBaseDirectory/Applications` in your file explorer and delete the relevant files.

 Usage: Constructing Hamiltonians
 -----------------------------------------------------------